At Natural State Law, PLLC, we like to stay on top of national developments in bankruptcy law, even when the ruling happens outside our jurisdiction.

 What This Means for Broader Student Loan-Related Bankruptcy

-Generally, student loan debt is not dischargeable in any type of bankruptcy case without a showing of undue hardship—an extremely difficult burden.
+Generally, student loan debt is not dischargeable in any bankruptcy case without a showing of undue hardship—a challenging burden.
 This case and a few others have brought the important issue of American student loan debt to the forefront.
 For many couples like this, who can stay current on all their other bills, the large monthly payments due on their student loans mean that they have no opportunity to save for emergencies, retirement, or even for a family vacation.

 This decision could begin to change the opinion about what type of student loan debt is dischargeable through bankruptcy.
 For those considering bankruptcy due to massive student loan balances, they now may have an option to wipe those debts clean and start over or set up a more realistic payment plan with their creditor.